HadiAgdam/Cipher/README.md

-# Acrypt
+# Cipher

-Acrypt is a command-line tool for encrypting and decrypting text using passwords and sets of keys.
+Cipher is a command-line tool for encrypting and decrypting text using passwords and sets of keys.
 It also provides an option to hide the length of the text.

 ### Encrypt Function